 © National Archives of Canada

-Jasper House National Historic Site – Part of the fur trade network that stretched across North America during the 19th century.
+Jasper House National Historic Site – The site of a former fur trade post that was part of a network stretching across North America during the 19th century.
 The interpretive trail is located 35 km east of jasper on Highway 16.

 Yellowhead Pass National Historic Site – An historic pass crossing continental divide along highway 16.